semrush/intergalactic/website/docs/components/fullscreen-modal/fullscreen-modal.md

 ## Description

-**Fullscreen modal** is a modal window that opens on top of the webpage.
+**Fullscreen modal** is a modal dialog that opens on top of the webpage.
 It blocks all functions of the parent page and has its own separate URL.

 **Use fullscreen modal component when:**